 There’s also an enormous chrome dinosaur suspended from the ceiling and a rare old crane that serves as a remnant from the days when the building operated as Savannah’s electric plant.

-If you want to do a little shopping, there are a handful of shops, galleries, and restaurants located on the ground level of the hotel.
+If you want to do some shopping, there are a handful of shops, galleries, and restaurants located on the ground level of the hotel.

 Related Reading: Here’s a Helpful Overview of the Plant Riverside District